In Lockdown: The food revolution

 While governments are taking stronger measures to tackle the spread of the COVID-19 pandemic, more than 3 billion people globally are being called upon to act against the new international enemy through quarantine.

 As in wartime, streets are deserted and supermarket shelves are being emptied.
 And even though we now know that there is no shortage of food, many wanted to create a bunker with enough food to overcome the pandemic that is now affecting the world.
-The first noticeable reaction of the supermarket rush was the turn to highly processed foods, rich in sugars and saturated fats.
+The first noticeable reaction of the supermarket rush was the turn to high processed foods, rich in sugars and saturated fats.
 ‘Comfort food’ is becoming a means of reassuring oneself in these anxious times, so much so that the WHO published a guide on good food practices to avoid negative effects on the immune system on a global scale.

 Quickly though, many countries such as France and Italy advocated a return to simple joys, with a big focus on cooking.
 This is not surprising when we know that, according to a survey conducted by Harris Interactive in 2019, 93% of the French people surveyed recognized that food had an important place in their lives; even very important for 40% of them.

 But today, after blaming the consequences of an unreasonable food industry, people had to rethink their consumption habits and their cooking time.
 In France, Italy, China and New Zealand, for example, half the population say they have spent more time cooking since the beginning of the quarantine, according to a study conducted by GlobalWebIndex about the impact of Coronavirus on people’s habits.
 Although this trend is less strong on a global scale and affects around a third of people, it is nonetheless significant and shows that quarantine is an opportunity to return to basics, by strengthening an already existing passion and a commitment to the future.

 Fighting boredom in the kitchen